 Kangaroo Island Plantation Timbers is committed to maintaining the highest standards of environmental stewardship.

-KIPT is consulting about various environmental issues with a variety of agencies, including Biosecurity SA; Department for Environment, Water and Natural Resources; and Natural Resources Kangaroo Island.
+KIPT maintains contact and liaises with a variety of agencies, including Biosecurity SA, Environment Protection Authority, Department for Environment and Water, and Landscapes Kangaroo Island.

 List of environmental studies

-Below is a list of studies either completed or ongoing, which will be available later this year as part of the Environmental Impact Statement for the development at Smith Bay.
+Below is a list of studies either completed or ongoing, which are available as part of the Environmental Impact Statement for the development at Smith Bay.

 - Seabed core sampling – permit issued